axelvaldez/radical-companies/_posts/making-fiat-bearable/2023-06-18-esops-making-fiat-bearable-for-fiat-owners.markdown

  <p>The ESOP law was inspired by the book Capitalist Manifest, by Louis Kelso and Mortimer Adler.
 Adler was he writer, but the idea came from Kelso.
 As a recent post by Thomas Lewin put is, <span class='_quotespan'>If you contribute to the success of an enterprise, you share in the reward,</span></p>
   <ul>
    <li>Shared Success: ESOPs embody the philosophy that those who contribute to success should also share in the rewards.
 This is a game-changer in driving employee performance and satisfaction.</li>
    <li>Retention Revolution: Say goodbye to the revolving door of talent.
-With ESOPs, your top performers have a vested interest in your company's success and are more likely to stick around.</li>
+With ESOPs, your top performers have a vested interest in your company&rsquo;s success and are more likely to stick around.</li>
    <li>Smooth Succession: ESOPs keep the power within the organization, ensuring a seamless transition and uninterrupted growth.</li>
    <li>Empowered Culture: Employees aren't just workers, they're owners.
 This fosters a culture of mutual respect, shared responsibility, and collective triumph.</li>
    <li>Win-Win Wealth: ESOPs are beneficial not just for the employees, but also for the company, with various tax advantages in play.</li>